MerelJac/portfolio/README.md

-# Thank's for checking out my work! 👩‍💻
+# Thanks for checking out my work! 👩‍💻

 ### About Me
 Hi there!
 I'm Merel, a passionate software engineer with a product driven mindset.
 I build user centric applications and am motivated by producing code I am proud of.